VEx-Design/project-management-service/README.md

 # Project Management Service

 ## Introduction
-The Project Management Service is designed to streamline the planning, execution, and monitoring of projects.
-It offers tools to manage tasks, timelines, and resources, ensuring that projects are completed efficiently and effectively.
+The Project Management Service is designed for manage about project such as create update delete and cloning project.

 ## Features
 - Create and update project